Current trust model

 CloudEval is planning deeper data-control options for Teams and Enterprise.
 These are not self-serve Pro capabilities today.

-These roadmap items are most relevant when your organization needs stricter data residency, private networking, internal model routing, or audit controls before connecting private infrastructure code or live cloud environments.
+These roadmap items are most relevant when your organization needs stricter data residency, private networking, enterprise model routing, or audit controls before connecting private infrastructure code or live cloud environments.